 Click “Give Now” in the upper right hand corner.
-Follow the steps for a convenient and secure donation process.
+Follow the steps below for a convenient and secure donation process.
 Online contributions can be made via Visa, MasterCard, and American Express credit cards.
-NEW to the Hokie Club this year is the ability to manage your giving online through our DonorNet software.
-ALL Hokie Club members will need to create a VicTory Account through DonorNet in order to utilize the new system and manage your giving/follow your priority point standing.

 Mail a check, payable to “VTAF” to the Hokie Club Office at P.O.
 Box 10307, Blacksburg, VA 24062.